How to write a custom buildpack?

 After following the above steps, you can push the changes to Github, and you can reference the Github URL in the buildpacks section, and the buildpack will be picked up during the next re-deployment.

-If you need to modify the buildpack by introducing more changes to the build, detect or release phases, you can simply make the changes you need, and change the version in the buildpack.toml file, and neetoDeploy will pick up the latest changes of the custom buildpack automatically.
+If you need to modify the buildpack by introducing more changes to the build, detect or release phases, you can simply make the changes you need, and change the version in the buildpack.toml file, and NeetoDeploy will pick up the latest changes of the custom buildpack automatically.

 Can't find what you're looking for?